Recognition of same-sex unions in Kenya: Restrictions

-The Marriage Act (Act 4 of 2014; Sheria ya Ndoa), assented by President Uhuru Kenyatta on 29 April 2014, defines marriage as "the voluntary union of a man and a woman whether in a monogamous or polygamous union".
+The Marriage Act (Act 4 of 2014; Sheria ya Ndoa; Watho wa Kĩhiko; Chik mar Kend; Mwĩao wa Mũtwaano), assented by President Uhuru Kenyatta on 29 April 2014, defines marriage as "the voluntary union of a man and a woman whether in a monogamous or polygamous union".
 The act, which entered into force on 20 May, thus bans same-sex marriage.
 As a result, same-sex couples cannot marry in Kenya and do not have access to the legal rights, benefits and obligations of marriage, including protection from domestic violence, adoption rights, tax benefits and inheritance rights, among others.
 The Constitution of Kenya describes the family as the "natural and fundamental unit of society and the necessary basis of social order, and shall enjoy the recognition and protection of the State."
 The Constitution was modified in 2010 to state that:

 Every adult has the right to marry a person of the opposite sex, based on the free consent of the parties.
 (Note: Kila mtu mzima ana haki ya kuoa mtu wa jinsia tofauti na yake na kulingana na makubaliano yao.)

+In April 2026, Justice Katwa Kigen, who sits on the Court of Appeal of Kenya, argued that the "Constitution inherently allows for the recognition of same-sex family structures under its interpretation of rights and freedoms".